Research Overview

 Shape analysis

-Recent advance in technology has enabled high throughput imaging data of biological shapes, ranging from contour curves of cancer cell shapes, to 3D protein structures measured from Cryo-EM.
+Recent advances in technology have enabled high throughput imaging data of biological shapes, ranging from contour curves of cancer cell shapes, to 3D protein structures measured from Cryo-EM.
 Given complex imaging data, the goal is to extract crucial information from those shapes and model their variation across different spatial/temporal scales.
 Computational tools have been developed for applications including cell shape contours in 2D and images in 3D, ribosome shapes, and beyond.
+These methods provide statistical tools for comparing and testing structural differences in geometric biological data represented as distributions.

 References

-Advance Coarse Grained Model for Fast Simulation of Nascent Polypeptide Chain within the Ribosome (preprint)
+Advanced Coarse Grained Model for Fast Simulation of Nascent Polypeptide Chain within the Ribosome (preprint) (publication)

 Data-driven Continuation of Patterns and their Bifurcations (poster) (preprint) (publication)